GisoreB/carterdev254/README.md

 ###

 <p align="left">Hi there!
 I'm a mobile  app Developer with a strong focus on backend development using PHP ,Dotnet, Laravel; Frontend Development using flutter framework and react native .
-I've got  seven year of experience working on mobile app projects, building scalable and maintainable systems that provide value to businesses and their customers.
-My technical skills include: Backend development using PHP and Laravel Frontend development using HTML, CSS, JavaScript, and modern frameworks such as React and Vue.js Database design and management using MySQL and MongoDB API development and integration using RESTful and GraphQL APIs Deployment and server management using AWS, DigitalOcean, and other cloud platforms Agile development methodologies such as Scrum and Kanban In addition to my technical skills, I'm also a strong communicator and problem solver.
-I love collaborating with other developers, designers, and stakeholders to build great products that solve real-world problems.
+I've got  seven year of experience working on mobile app projects, building scalable and maintainable systems that provide value to businesses and their customers. <br>My technical skills include: Backend development using PHP and Laravel Frontend development using HTML, CSS, JavaScript, and modern frameworks such as React and Vue.js Database design and management using MySQL and MongoDB API development and integration using RESTful and GraphQL APIs Deployment and server management using AWS, DigitalOcean, and other cloud platforms Agile development methodologies such as Scrum and Kanban In addition to my technical skills, I'm also a strong communicator and problem solver. <br>I love collaborating with other developers, designers, and stakeholders to build great products that solve real-world problems.
 I'm always learning and staying up-to-date with the latest trends and best practices in web development.
 I specialize in creating stunning, user-friendly apps that are optimized for all devices,with my expertise in Java, flutter framework, JavaScript,APIs,  and various mobile app development frameworks  Feel free to contact me for more information or to discuss your project.
 <br> Below are the links to my portfolio and other referral sites:
  <br> Portfolio:  http://kazungudev-317784.web.app/
  <br> LinkedIn :  https://www.linkedin.com/in/gisore-brian-34216857
- <br> Github : https://github.com/GisoreB  Thank you! 😊</p>
+ <br> Github : https://github.com/GisoreB  <br> Thank you! 😊</p>

 ###